Trip Facts

 Accommodation: Everest Summit Lodge

-Today’s trek begins with a descent to the small village of Phunki Tenga, located along the banks of the Dudh Koshi River.
-After crossing a suspension bridge, you’ll begin a steep ascent through a dense forest of rhododendron and pine trees.
-As you emerge from the forest, the trail levels out, offering a more gradual climb all the way to Tengboche Monastery.
+Today’s trek begins with a descent to Phunki Tenga, a small village on the Dudh Koshi River.
+After crossing a suspension bridge, you climb steeply through dense rhododendron and pine forest.
+As the forest opens, the trail becomes more gradual and leads you to Tengboche Monastery.

-This iconic monastery is the largest and most well-known in the Everest region.
-It hosts the Mani Rimdu festival each autumn, celebrated with colorful ceremonies, traditional music, sacred dances, and dramatic reenactments of Buddhist legends.
-Visitors are welcome to observe or take part in the festivities.
+Tengboche is the largest and most famous monastery in the Everest region.
+Each autumn, it hosts the Mani Rimdu festival, featuring colorful ceremonies, traditional music, masked dances, and Buddhist storytelling, which visitors can observe or join.

-From Tengboche, enjoy breathtaking views of towering peaks such as Tawache, Everest, Nuptse, Lhotse, Ama Dablam, and Thamserku.
-After spending time at the monastery, your journey continues onward to the charming village of Pangboche, where you’ll settle in for the evening.
+From Tengboche, you enjoy wide views of Tawache, Everest, Nuptse, Lhotse, Ama Dablam, and Thamserku.
+You then continue your trek to Pangboche, where you spend the night.

 Day 8: Trek to Dingboche